Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Population Genetics In Well-Mixed Populations

 where~$s=\tilde{s}\tau_{g}^{-1}$.
 The equations for~$F$~and~$H$ are not as useful as before because the hierarchy of the moment equations does not close.
 Nevertheless, Eq.~(\ref{EMoranGeneticDriftSelectionFokkerPlank}) can be easily analyzed in two limits.
 When the population size is large~($\mathfrak{D}_{g} \ll s$), fluctuations are not important, and~$\frac{dF(t)}{dt}\approx sF(t)[1-F(t)]$.
 Upon setting~$F_{0} \equiv F(0)$, we have

 so the selective sweep is exponentially fast.
 When the fluctuations dominate the dynamics, the selection slightly increases the odds of fixation of the advantageous allele, but does not significantly affect the rate of fixation.
-For a detailed analysis of Eq.~(\ref{EMoranGeneticDriftSelectionFokkerPlank}) see Ref.~\cite{Crow:PopulationGenetics}.
+For a detailed analysis of Eq.~(\ref{EMoranGeneticDriftSelectionFokkerPlank}) see~\textcite{Crow:PopulationGenetics}.

 In the continuous limit, the population genetics of a well-mixed effectively zero-dimensional population with genetic drift, selection, and mutation is summarized by the following Fokker-Planck~(or forward Kolmogorov) equation: